camunda/camunda-docs/docs/self-managed/operational-guides/multi-region/dual-region-ops.md

   </summary>
 </details>

-2. As the script suggests, replace the environment variables within the `camunda-values-failover.yml`.
+2. As the script suggests, replace the environment variables within `camunda-values-failover.yml`.
 3. Repeat the adjustments for the base Helm values file `camunda-values.yml` in `aws/dual-region/kubernetes` with the same output for the mentioned environment variables.
-4. Upgrade the normal Camunda environment in `CAMUNDA_NAMESPACE_SURVIVING` and `REGION_SURVIVING` to point to the new Elasticsearch
+4. Upgrade the normal Camunda environment in `CAMUNDA_NAMESPACE_SURVIVING` and `REGION_SURVIVING` to point to the new Elasticsearch:

 ```bash
 helm upgrade $HELM_RELEASE_NAME camunda/camunda-platform \